-- 1. Name two different things that cannot be described with just one number, but rather need 2 or more numbers to fully describe them. - 2.
-What is the difference between (1, 2) and (1, 2)? - 3.
+1. Name two different things that cannot be described with just one number, but rather need 2 or more numbers to fully describe them.

+- 2. What is the difference between (1, 2) and (1, 2)? - 3.
 What is a unit vector? - 4.
 Unit vectors can be thought of as conveying what type of information? - 5.
 What does it mean for two vectors to be parallel? - 6.
 What effect does multiplying a vector by -2 have?

-In Exercises 7 - 10, points P and Q are given.
-Write the vector PQ in component form and using the standard unit vectors.
+Exercise Group.
+In the following exercises, points P and Q are given.
+Write the vector \overrightarrow{PQ} in component form and using the standard unit vectors.